Tommie Hill

-Early years
+Early life

 At Arapahoe High School in Littleton, Colo., Hill was a two-time All-conference and All-state performer.
 He also played on the AHS basketball, and track teams he was ranked as the No. 27 weak-side defensive end in the country by Rivals.com.
 Injuries kept him from four games during his senior campaign.
 He posted 13 tackles in Arapahoe's 7-6 win over Class 5A champion Ponderosa.

 College career

-In 2008 Hill was one of two defensive team captains, who finished his CSU career by earning New Mexico Bowl Defensive Player of the Game, started all 13 contests at his familiar right defensive end position and made 30 tackles (14 solo) and three sacks, five tackles for loss, two interceptions, two more passes broken up, one fumble recovery and a blocked kick.
+In 2008, Hill was one of two defensive team captains, who finished his CSU career by earning New Mexico Bowl Defensive Player of the Game, started all 13 contests at his familiar right defensive end position and made 30 tackles (14 solo) and three sacks, five tackles for loss, two interceptions, two more passes broken up, one fumble recovery and a blocked kick.
 In 2007, as a junior, he played in all 12 games, starting nine, and established his career high with 47 tackles (26 solo); also had 5½ sacks and six tackles for loss, two pass breakups, one fumble recovery and two forced fumbles.
 As a sophomore, he saw playing time in all 12 games, starting four and ended season with 3 sacks.
 In 2005, he finished the season with 13 tackles, three for losses, in 10 games, including the Poinsettia Bowl (Dec.
 22).
 Redshirted as a true freshman in his first year of eligibility in 2004.